kleinbottle/swanlotus/content/blogs/radians/radians.md

 a.
 Draw a tangent to the circle at $D$.
 a.
 Extend the radius $OS$ to intersect the tangent at the point $T$.

-The triangle $ODT$ is similar to triangle $OCS$.
-We can then assert that the ratios of corresponding sides are equal.
+Because the triangle $ODT$ is similar to triangle $OCS$, we can assert that the ratios of corresponding sides are equal.
 Thus,
 $$
 \tan\theta = \frac{CS}{OC} = \frac{DT}{OD} = DT
 $${#eq:tangent}